A variant of perfectoid Abhyankar's lemma and almost Cohen-Macaulay algebras: Preliminary lemmas

 \begin{lemma} The following assertions hold. \begin{enumerate} \item Let $R$ be a Noetherian integrally closed domain with its absolute integral closure $R^+$ and assume that $A$ is a ring such that $R \subset A \subset R^+$.
 Then $A$ is integrally closed in $\Frac(A)$ if and only if $A$ is completely integrally closed in $\Frac(A)$.

 \item Let $R \subset S \subset T$ be ring extensions.
 Assume that $R$ is completely integrally closed in $T$.
 Then $R$ is also completely integrally closed in $S$. \end{enumerate} \end{lemma}

 \begin{proof} $(1)$: The proof is found in the proof of \cite[Theorem 5.9]{Sh15}, whose statement is given only for Noetherian normal rings of characteristic $p>0$.
-However, the argument there remains valid for Noetherian normal rings of arbitrary characteristic.
+However, the argument there remains valid for Noetherian normal rings of arbitrary characteristic (see also Proposition \ref{propIC=CIC}).

 $(2)$: For $s \in S$, assume that $\sum_{n=0}^\infty R \cdot s^n$ is contained in a finitely generated $R$-submodule of $S$.
 Then this property remains true when regarded as an $R$-submodule of $T$.
 So we have $s \in R$ by our assumption. \end{proof}